HenrikSamuelsson/reading-the-passionate-programmer/README.md

 3. Be an embedded software developer expert.

 Will each day spend at least one hour for each of these projects doing tasks that take me in the right direction.

+### Tip 53: Go Independent

+Can be an idea to become an independent contractor to get an extra challenge and motivation to be your best.
+The thinking here is that working at a big company will make you anonymous which can make you lazy and starting to just float along.

+I personally would argue against this tip because if you are a contractor you will most likely anyway work at a big company just not as an employee.
+But there might still be an small benefit to your personal development and you can maybe also make more money.